IT-nhan326/IT-nhan326/README.md

 - 💞️ My short-term goal is to learn more about frontend development, become a well organize and clean-code developer.

-- 👯 Iam currently looking for any Frontend Developer intern position available.
-I am believes that working under pressure with many large scale Projects is the best way to improve myself.
+- 👯 I am currently looking for any Frontend Developer intern position available.
+I believe that working under pressure with many large scale Projects is the best way to improve myself.

 ###  How to reach me: